 Who knew there was a Maine Windjammer cruise for foodies?
 Over the top delicious food is not something I would expect from a Windjammer cruise.
-I’ve been on several cruises on large ships, and I know the food is usually exceptional, but they typically have huge kitchens and staff so it’s not that surprising.
+I’ve been on several cruises on large ships and the food is usually exceptional.
+Larger ships typically have huge kitchens and an entire staff devoted to culinary, so it’s not that surprising when the food is one of the main attractions.

 A kitchen on a Windjammer is tiny, so simply being served three squares a day would be great, right?
 I mean, you aren’t there for the food.
 You’ve probably chosen this vacation because you love being on the water under a big blue sky, you enjoy seeing wildlife frolicking as you sail along, and you wanted a different adventure than you’ve experienced before.
 We chose it for all those reasons.